10/05/2018 03:19 PM

 Sydney marine pilots show support for seafarers

-A group of our Sydney marine pilots got together to show their support for the charity Mission to Seafarers and to raise funds for seafarers visiting our ports.
+A group of marine pilots from Port Authority of NSW get together to show their support for the charity Mission to Seafarers and raise funds for seafarers visiting our ports.

-Enter, Mission to Seafarers: a welfare organisation that provides support to seafarers in around 200 ports throughout the world, and who has now been giving a helping hand by Sydney’s marine pilots.
+Enter, Mission to Seafarers: a welfare organisation that provides support to seafarers in around 200 ports throughout the world — which has now been giving a helping hand from Sydney’s marine pilots.

 Image: Port Authority’s marine pilots at Port Botany with Sister Mary Leahy OAM after